 The FEC Movement

 Financial Empowerment Centers offer professional, one-on-one financial counseling as a free public service to enable residents to address their financial challenges and needs and plan for their futures.
-In partnership with Bloomberg Philanthropies and others, the CFE Fund is promoting FEC model replication through supporting cohorts of local government leaders to develop, launch, and implement financial counseling as a free public service through FEC Academy, along with strategic research projects to enhance the success of financial counseling.
+Nearly three dozen local governments across the country are already deploying more than 150 trained financial counselors to support clients’ banking, credit, debt, and savings goals.
+In partnership with Bloomberg Philanthropies and others, the CFE Fund supports cohorts of local government leaders through FEC Academy to develop, launch, and implement financial counseling as a free public service, along with fielding strategic pilot and research projects to enhance program success.

 FEC Partner